ch-ankit/100-days-of-code/log.md

 **Today's Progress**: Working on the massive colors app.

 **Thoughts:** Many new technologies and work which will help me getting better at frontend works.

+### Day 27: June 2nd, 2020

+**Today's Progress**: Styling of the color box components and use of copy to clipboard component.

+**Thoughts:** Copy to clipboard is a handy component which is available in github and ready to use (react-copy-to-clipboard).
+There are various properties of styling that I'm still unaware of as of now.